fpicetti/occamypy/README.md

 ### Contributing
 Follow the following instructions and read carefully the [CONTRIBUTING](CONTRIBUTING.md) file before getting started.

+We have a lot of ideas that might be helpful to scientists!
+We are currently working on:
+* wrapping linear operators to PyTorch optimizers: see the [LS-RTM tutorial](./tutorials/2D%20LS-RTM%20with%20devito%20and%20Automatic%20Differentiation.ipynb)!
+This can be useful for using neural networks and operators (i.e., deep priors and physical modeling).
+* using PyTorch's [functorch](https://github.com/pytorch/functorch) library to compute the Jacobian-vector product of nonlinear operators: see the [first step](tutorials/Automatic%20Differentiation%20for%20nonlinear%20operators.ipynb)!
+* implement computation-demanding operators natively in OccamyPy, so that they can be used on CPU/GPU and HPC clusters.

 ### Authors
  - [Ettore Biondi](https://github.com/biondiettore)
  - [Guillame Barnier](https://github.com/gbarnier)